Data Protection Essentials: RTO vs. RPO

 Meet or Exceed RTOs and RPOs with Clumio

 With Clumio Protect, you can implement global policies across your entire AWS environment to back up your applications at the right frequency, meeting your recovery SLAs and compliance needs.Additionally, Clumio Discover’s backup optimization engine provides enhanced reporting and deeper visibility into the current and historical status of AWS backups.
-This enables organizations to identify the suitable amount of snapshots needed to meet their RPO while avoiding wasted costs that can come from excessive, unnecessary snapshot creation and storage.
+This technology gives organizations the ability to decipher the suitable amount of snapshots needed to meet their RPO while avoiding wasted costs that can come from excessive, unnecessary snapshot creation and storage.
+Such detailed insights are a valuable resource to the community of AWS users.

-Let us show you how Clumio enables faster data recovery of AWS workloads such as EC2, EBS, RDS, DynamoDB, etc., by scheduling a demo.
+Let us show you how Clumio, a leader in recovery technology, enables faster data recovery of AWS workloads such as EC2, EBS, RDS, DynamoDB, etc., by scheduling a demo.